 - 1. Application: The applicant shall submit a letter stating the status of infrastructure improvements and requesting Secondary Plat.
 The original application for Primary Plat should be on file with the Zoning Administrator. - 2.
 Plat for Recording: The applicant shall provide a plat for recording purposes that includes the following: - a.
 North arrow. - b.
 Graphic scale. - c.
 Proposed name of the subdivision. - d.
 Engineer's name, contact information, and stamp. - e.
 Owner's and developer's name and contact information. - f.
 Address for each lot, as approved by the Plan Commission. - g.
 Area map insert showing the general location of the site referenced to major streets. - h.
 Legal description of the site. - i.
 Boundary lines of the site including all dimensions of the site. - j.
 Names, center lines, and right-of-way widths of all streets, alleys, and easements. - k.
 Location of all survey monuments and markers identifying lots. - 1.
 Lot number, dimension, area, and building setback lines for each lot. - m.
 Identification and dimensions of any existing structures. - n.
 Floodplain Certification Statement referencing the appropriate FEMA Map Panel. - o.
 Location of all floodway, floodway fringe areas, and wetlands within the boundaries of the site. - p.
 Areas identified as Block Areas or Common Areas. - q.
 Any other applicable statements including Annexation Non-remonstrance, Agricultural Non-objection; AC-O District Noise Sensitivity Statement; etc. - r.
 Adjacent property owners sufficient to determine title. - s.
 Reference to a recorded survey completed in compliance with Rule 12. - t.
-Plan Commission signature block. - E. Deadline: The following items shall be submitted.
-If the project requires Plan Commission approval, the items shall be submitted by the deadline established in the Plan Commission Rules and Procedures: - 1.
-One (1) hard copy of the application. - 2.
-Seven (7) hard copies of the plans. - 3.
-A .pdf (portable document format) copy of the application, plans, and all supporting information. - 4.
-A .dwg (drawing format) copy of the secondary plat in Indiana East State Plane Coordinate System. - F. Fees: The applicable fee from the City's fee schedule shall be paid at the time the application for a Secondary Plat is filed.
+Plan Commission signature block. - E. Deadline: One (1) hard copy of the letter requesting Secondary Plat; seven (7) hard copies of all supporting information; one (1) digital copy of the letter requesting Secondary Plat and all supporting information in .pdf (portable document format) shall be filed. - F. Fees: The applicable fee from the City's fee schedule shall be paid at the time the application for a Secondary Plat is filed.
 An application without the appropriate application fee shall not be considered substantially complete.
 Technical expertise necessary to review a Secondary Plat that the City of Auburn does not have adequate proficiency may constitute hiring a professional consultant to conduct the review or portions thereof at the expense of the applicant and as per the City's fee schedule.